roberthyde/stabiliser/README.md

 # stabiliser

-The goal of the stabiliser package is to provide a flexible method of applying stability selection (Meinshausen and Buhlmann, 2010) with various model types, and the framework for triangulating the results for multiple models (Lima et al., 2021).
+The goal of the package is to provide a flexible method of applying stability selection (Meinshausen and Buhlmann, 2010) with various model types, and the framework for triangulating the results for multiple models (Lima et al., 2021).

 -   `stabilise()` performs stability selection on a range of models to identify causal models.